 Bigotry Against any Group or Individual

-Bigotry and bias exist throughout our society and our lives—whether conscious or unconscious.
-People are targeted because of their race, religion, ethnicity, national origin, sex, sexual orientation, gender identity, ability, age, appearance, and many other factors.
+Bias and discrimination exist throughout our society and our lives—whether conscious or unconscious.
+People are targeted because of their race, religion, ethnicity, national origin, sex, sexual orientation, gender identity, ability, age, appearance and many other factors.
 Whether in the form of hate crimes, hate incidents, bullying, systemic discrimination or unconscious bias, each can have a lasting impact.